- Health & Human Services

 Getting your property to Green and keeping it Green by maintaining your septic system and having regular inspections helps protect our waters and can save you money in the long term.

-Remember, in the MRA the first inspection must be performed by a licensed septic system designer or maintenance provider.
+Remember, in the MRA the first inspection must be performed by a licensed septic system designer or maintenance provider before Septics 201 DIY Registration.
 Pumping a septic tank is not the same as a full inspection where all the components of the septic system are inspected.

-Interactive OSS Inspection Status Map - *CURRENTLY IN MAINTENANCE FOR UPGRADES*
+Interactive OSS Inspection Status Map - *CURRENTLY IN MAINTENANCE MODE FOR UPGRADES*

-The image on the right shows the Layer List of the information available on the OSS Status Map.
-Uncheck those layers you do not wish to see.
+The image on the left shows the Map Layer List of the information available on the OSS Status Map.
+Turn off those layers you do not wish to see by selecting "hide" on the eye icon after expanding each group to see the full set of elements contained within.
+Some layers are set to only show when zoomed into the map to a certain extent.
 Select the three dots following each layer for other options available in using this layer.
-The OSS Status Map will open zoomed into an area between Sequim and Port Angeles but you can use the mouse to drag and drop to reposition the map view, select a predetermined general area from the Bookmark menu or enter a parcel, road name or address into the search bar.
-For complete details on each menu widget see the Web Map Widget page.
+The OSS Status Map will open zoomed into an area near Sequim but you can use the mouse to drag and drop to reposition the map view, select a predetermined general area from the Bookmark menu or enter a parcel, Parcel ID, road name or address into the search bar.
+For complete details on each menu widget see the Web Map Help page.

 OSS Inspection Status Map Use Tips